Nine of the Best Props to Add Impact to Your Presentation

 Image: Pixabay

-Here are nine of the best, unusual and most effective props you can use to enhance your next speech or presentation.
+Here are nine of the best, unusual, and most effective props you can use to enhance your next speech or presentation.

 1. Clothes

-One of the best, unusual and most effective prop you can employ is the clothes you wear.
+One of the best, unusual, and most effective prop you can employ is the clothes you wear.
 Your attire communicates with the audience before you utter your first word.
 Choose clothing that is comfortable and facilitates easy movement.
 Don’t limit yourself to rehearsed movements as there may be unplanned movement during your speech.
-Think about your colors, patterns, styles, designs that may offend or endear you to your audience.
+Think about your colors, patterns, styles, and designs that may offend or endear you to your audience.

 It is an important prop that should never be neglected.